wvandenhaak/Brotato-MoreUI2/README.md

 ```

 Godot projects save a custom version of the assets in the root project directory in the `.import` directory.
 Also see [the ModLoader wiki](https://github.com/GodotModding/godot-mod-loader/wiki/Mod-Structure).
-In oder to create the required directory structure we have to copy our project files from this folder into our ZIP `.import` folder.
+In order to create the required directory structure we have to copy our project files from this folder into our ZIP `.import` folder.
 This folder should only contain images from the mod.

 If possible, run the mod compilation script `compile_mod_steam_workshop.sh` with a terminal (Linux).
-This script createsan uploadable ZIP file.
+This script creates an uploadable ZIP file.
 The script creates the required directory structure and removes some files which aren't neccesary for the upload to Steam.